MoshiBin/ssdpy/README.md

 SSDPy is a lightweight implementation of [SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) (Simple Service Discovery Protocol).
 It is designed for ease of use and high compatibility with the protocol in real-life use.
 It supports both the IETF and UPnP versions of the protocol.
 You can read the [full documentation here](https://ssdpy.readthedocs.io/en/latest/).

+This library works on both Windows and Linux.

 ## Example usage

 Send an SSDP discover packet (M-SEARCH):